sjkp/blitz-embed/README.md

 **\[ALTERNATE\]:**

-Working to extend this to run with Azure functions (as they surely charge for memory used / observed and not allocated.
+As previously commited in the roadmap (below), Working to extend this to run with Azure functions (as they surely charge for memory used / observed and not allocated.
 AFAIK same is the case for google cloud run.)

 - [AWS lambda pricing](https://lnkd.in/eu6k4e-3)